1ezp/Medeniyetin-Burclari-IHA/ESP/ESPNOW/README.md

-# This folder containes the basic ESPNOW communication functions used in the ESP32S3 chip.
+# This folder containes the main codes for the ESP32S3 microprocessors.
+# The whole project will be built upon this directory.